gvwilson/sdxpy/src/undo/index.md

 so that we can add and delete text.
-And since people make mistakes, we will also implement undo, which will introduce another commonly-used software design pattern.
+And since people make mistakes, we will also implement undo, which will introduce another commonly-used design pattern.

 ## Getting Started {: #undo-start}